KTC96/Didyouhearthat/TESTING.md

 #### Username Input

-- Input can't be blank as it is required to move on
+- Input can't be blank as it is required to move on but provides an appropriate error message when attempting to leave blank
 - Input takes letters on the screen
 - User's name is saved in local storage when submit is clicked

 #### Instructions

-- Clear accurate instructions are visible on welcome page
+- **Clear accurate instructions are visible on welcome page**

 #### Moves to second menu when submit is clicked